twonth/winning-at-windows/README.md

 * [Rainmeter](https://www.rainmeter.net/): tool for displaying desktop widgets.
 An endless number of Rainmeter skins are on deviantArt (but beware that many, especially ones that are older, do not play nice with modern high DPI displays).
 If you use a tablet or frequently change screen resolutions for any other reason, grab [RainRez](https://forum.rainmeter.net/viewtopic.php?f=18&t=10471&hilit=rainrez) as well.

 * [Droptop](https://github.com/Droptop-Four/Basic-Version/releases/tag/Current-Stable): Rainmeter skin providing a highly customizable menu bar at the top of the screen (think MacOS).
-Even better when used with [Yaron's System Monitor](https://github.com/Yaron2334/SystemMonitor/) app (interfaces with [HWiNFO](https://www.hwinfo.com/)).
+Even better when used with [Yaron's System Monitor](https://github.com/Yaron2334/SystemMonitor/) app (requires [HWiNFO](https://www.hwinfo.com/)).

-* [Omnimo](https://omnimo.info/) and [Big Sur](https://www.deviantart.com/fediafedia/art/Big-Sur-1-0-BETA-for-Rainmeter-846882462?comment=1%3A846882462%3A4964685064): two of the most popular (deservedly) skin suites for Rainmeter, by [fediafedia](https://fediafedia.com/).
+* [Omnimo](https://omnimo.info/) and [Big Sur](https://www.deviantart.com/fediafedia/art/Big-Sur-1-0-BETA-for-Rainmeter-846882462?comment=1%3A846882462%3A4964685064): two of the most (deservedly) popular skin suites for Rainmeter, by [fediafedia](https://fediafedia.com/).

 * prettify Explorer by adding thumbnail previews for more filetypes: for many common filetypes, see the links under "image thumbnails" [here](https://www.zabkat.com/x2plugins.htm).
 Also: [DJVU](https://www.cuminas.jp/en/downloads), [SVG](https://github.com/EtheaDev/SVGShellExtensions).
 For PDF, one can use the shell extension built into [Sumatra](https://www.sumatrapdfreader.org/free-pdf-reader) (worth having around for many other reasons!).

 * [No!!
 Meiryo UI](https://github.com/Tatsu-syo/noMeiryoUI):  Change Windows system fonts.
 Allows more fine-grained control than (say) WinAeroTweaker.

+* Edge (Chromium) extensions:
-* [Stylus](https://github.com/openstyles/stylus): Not a Windows app, but still deserving of mention.
-A browser extension that can customize the appearance of websites via injected CSS, with a [large database of prebuilt scripts](https://userstyles.world/).
+     * [Stylus](https://github.com/openstyles/stylus): Browser extension that can customize the appearance of websites via injected CSS, with a [large database of prebuilt scripts](https://userstyles.world/).
 (One can also use [scripts for the competing, sketchier extension Stylish](https://userstyles.org).)
 I use this to force dark mode on Duolingo and Wikipedia.
+     * [Tampermonkey](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd): More userscript goodness.
+I use [this script](https://greasyfork.org/en/scripts/390566-pwa-dark-titlebar) to force dark titlebarss on PWAs but [all things are possible](https://greasyfork.org/en) for those who believe.
+     * [Bonjour startpage](https://bonjourr.fr/): Minimalist startpage: no more, no less.
+Puts you in that "I'm ready to take on the day with webbrowsing" mood.

 ## System maintenance and optimization
 * [SUMo](https://www.kcsoftwares.com/?sumo): Software Update MOnitor.
 Scans through your installed software to find applications which can be upgraded to a newer version.

 * [Process Hacker](https://github.com/processhacker/processhacker): Task Manager replacement.
 The [nightly versions](https://processhacker.sourceforge.io/nightly.php) have dark mode support.

 * [Chocolatey](https://chocolatey.org/): package manager for Windows, through powershell.
+Slowly being replaced by [winget](https://winget.run/).

 * [Autoruns for Windows](https://docs.microsoft.com/en-us/sysinternals/downloads/autoruns): comprehensive startup process manager.